What is finesse fishing and are you really doing it correctly?

 Equipment for finesse fishing.

-These fishing techniques do utilize lighter line and smaller baits, but some people get confused and associate finesse with ultralight.
+These angling techniques do utilize lighter line and smaller baits, but some people get confused and associate finesse with ultralight.
 While that may be true if you're targeting a smaller species, it's not always the case.
 For bass fishing, it isn't uncommon for bass anglers to use six to 7.5-foot medium action spinning rods to tackle big smallmouth and largemouth.

 Most anglers don't use monofilament for finesse fishing.
 Fluorocarbon is predominantly the most popular.
 Some anglers like to use braid with a fluorocarbon leader.
 That way they're getting the strength of the braid while the fluorocarbon is nearly invisible to the fish, which is what you're going for in the more subtle presentations of finesse.